Government services, schools, colleges, courts and parks: What's open, closed and canceled because of coronavirus

 Cone Health

-Cone Health on March 20 announced additional and stricter visitation restrictions.
+Cone Health hospitals are open but have strict visitation restrictions.
 In most cases, patients can receive no visitors.
 The exceptions are women in labor (one visitor who is either a spouse, partner or doula), children under 18 (two parents or guardians) and people at the end of life (up to four people).

 Visitors to Cone Health facilities for doctor's appointments, lab work, physical therapy, imaging services and other services are limited to a patient and one other person.

-Cone Health said March 18 that it is limiting surgeries, medical procedures, office visits and imaging to reduce the use of medical supplies effective immediately.
-Doctors and medical teams, using Cone Health guidelines for what's considered medically necessary, will decide which procedures will continue on schedule and which will be delayed.

-On March 20, Cone Health announced that it is closing all 12 of its outpatient rehabilitation clinics.
+Cone Health has closed all 12 of its outpatient rehabilitation clinics.
 Click here for those locations.

+Cone Health is accepting donations of medical supplies from individuals, businesses and community organizations.
+The health system is seeking N95 masks, surgical masks, goggles and safety glasses, medical-grade swabs (individually packaged and sealed), disposable non-cloth surgical gowns, shoe covers, and hair and head caps.
+For details about how to donate these items, click here.

+For more details, visit conehealth.com/coronavirus.
+The site has information on what to do if you think you have COVID-19, ways to help, what to do if you're sick and more details to changes in regular operations.

 Schools

-N.C.
-Gov. Roy Cooper said March 23 that public schools in North Carolina will remain closed through at least May 15.
-(Scroll to the "Restaurants and retail" section of this story below for details about the governor's executive concerning business closings.)
+Public schools in North Carolina will remain closed through at least May 15.

-Also March 23, the N.C.
-State Board of Education said it will seek a federal waiver to cancel end-of-grade and end-of-course state tests for the 2019-20 school year.
-The U.S. Department of Education said the previous week that it will give permission for states not to have to comply with federal standardized testing requirements for this year.

 Guilford County Schools is closed to students.
-School buildings and administrative offices are open to the public only from 10 a.m. to 2 p.m. weekdays.
-Visitors to schools won't be allowed past the main office.
+School buildings and administrative offices are closed to the public.
+Most employees are working remotely.

-Starting March 23, teacher-created lessons will be available through Canvas, the online learning management system used by the district.
+Teacher-created lessons are available through Canvas, the online learning management system used by the district.
 The school system wants students to take part in these online lessons to stay on their academic track, but the district said teachers won't be taking attendance or awarding grades.
 Instructions about gaining access to Canvas are posted here.
 Families who do not have access to a tablet, laptop or desktop computer should contact their child's school.

+The school district has asked people with Canvas login issues to contact their teacher.
+Those with technical support issues with student devices can call the district's Technology Services office at 336-370-8179.

-The school district on March 24 set up Wi-Fi hotspots in parking lots of eight public schools.
+The school district has set up Wi-Fi hotspots in parking lots of eight public schools.
 These internet access points are Herbin-Metz Education Center, Hunter Elementary, McNair Elementary, Simkins Elementary and Western Middle in Greensboro; Jamestown Middle and Christine Joyner Greene Education Center in Jamestown; and Eastern High School in Gibsonville.

 Here's a link to other educational resources compiled by Guilford County Schools.